 Starting your own business is incredibly exciting.
 Finally, you get to do what you love, be your own boss, and create your own schedule.
 But you’ll soon find that some aspects of starting a business aren’t exactly thrilling.

 To operate your business legally, you’ll need the proper licenses or permits from the appropriate agencies.
-You’ll also need to periodically renew your business license, usually every 1 to 3 years, depending on your state.
+You’ll also need to periodically renew your business license, usually every one to three years, depending on your state.

 Business licenses and permits are intended to keep consumers safe and operations transparent.
 The U.S. Small Business Administration regulations include that virtually every small business needs some sort of license or permit from state officials, but requirements and fees vary based on the type of business, where it’s located, and which government rules apply.
 And if your business is involved in activities supervised and regulated by a federal agency, then you’ll need to obtain a federal license or permit, as well.